multiarch/dockerfile/README.md

   * copy `Dockerfile` if `TARGET` is `amd64`, else it will replace all occurences of `amd64` with `$(TARGET)`

 Pros
+* Unique Dockerfile
-* The Dockerfile works out of the box without our Makefile system
+* The Dockerfile works out of the box without our Makefile system (`docker build`)

 Cons
 * May be difficult (or impossible) to write "multiarch" Dockerfile (sometimes, we need to replace with `armhf`, sometimes with `armv7l`, sometimes with `arm`, ...)
+* Need to copy the whole workspace for each arch on build (take more disk space)